Voiceover Casting Websites

 I was also sent an audition for an English Language Course.
 34,630 words, edited and delivered with the bidding war starting at £74 (minus platform fee).
 I didn’t again.

 There were a few auditions that I didn’t submit for because they didn’t have a budget.
 Literally ‘zero budget’.
 Also quite a few £75 jobs.
-Including £75 for a ‘commercial in perpetuity’ and a 138 page audiobook (40 people had already applied)
+Including £75 for a ‘commercial in perpetuity’ and a 138 page audiobook (40 people had already applied).
+Sad face.

 It always seems to be the case that the client who is paying the least will often be the biggest problem.
 The same goes for clients who don’t know what they want.
 The picture below is from a genuine casting where they lay out exactly the voice they are looking for.

 So this pretty much sums up my month on 20 different voiceover casting websites.
 As I mentioned in the beginning the aim here was not to ‘call them out’.
 This isn’t my venture in to investigative journalism.
 I was simply curious.
-It’s not my place to say whether these sites are helping or hindering our industry.
+It’s not my place to say whether these sites are helping or hindering the industry.
 It’s clear they are providing a service.
+Also, don’t rush in.
+You might want to set up a free account with the sites that interest you, they will soon send you a promo code or an extended trial period.
+Since leaving these sites I am still sent discount codes.

 Below you can see some other voiceover casting websites.
 They all have very different business models, some work as ‘pay to plays’, some like agencies whilst some are simply message boards.